noamschachter/Android-Round1/README.md

 Please write clean & maintainable code to implement the relevant functionality.
 Simply writing correct code isn't enough.

 ### Specification:
-* Preload cacheable webview (so it's not load when user request anymore)
+* Preload cacheable webview (so it's not load when open the webview even in the first time)
 * Usage of thrid party libraries is allowed
 * Don't worry about design, just use standard controls
 * Handle fundamental lifecycle flow